 - send them a note or card.
 It doesn’t have to be lengthy, just a quick “hello, I’m thinking of you” note.
 You could include a Scripture verse that is uplifting such as “Be strong and of good courage” (Deuteronomy 31:6, Joshua 1:9, Joshua 10:25 and 1 Chronicles 28:20 to name a few.)

-- an email or text message that will appear in the middle of their day.
+- send an email or text message that will appear in the middle of their day.
 It will lift their spirits to know someone cares.

 - go for coffee or lunch.
 If you can swing it, invite them out for a bit.
 Maybe they have been cooped up inside and would welcome an opportunity to go out.

 - call her up to go for a walk or hike.
 If you’re both into this type of activity, this would be a great time to get to know each other better.

 - give them a hug.
 So often we see people but don’t reach out with a hug.
 Physical contact does wonders for people.
 Be careful though, as some people aren’t ‘huggers.’
 You could ask them first, “Can I give you a hug” and take it from there.

 - tell them you are praying for them but only if you really are.
 And not just a superficial “God bless so and so today” kind of prayer.
 Intercede for them.
 Pray deeply for them, lifting them up to God for His will to be done in their lives.

-- for a practical way of affirmation, we could drive them to an appointment or to get groceries, or, if they’ve been cooped up for a while, a drive along a scenic route might be the think they need to lift their spirits.
+- for a practical way of affirmation, drive them to an appointment or to get groceries, or, if they’ve been cooped up for a while, a scenic drive might be the thing they need to lift their spirits.